-The Environmental and Occupational Health Student Association (EOHSA) organizes presentations, field trips and student activity.
+The Environmental and Occupational Health Student Association (EOHSA) organizes presentations, field trips and student activities.

-The department Alumni Association, in coordination with EOHSA and department faculty, are very active.
-They present a Fall Speed Mentoring Event and a Spring Technical Symposium each year.
+The department Alumni Association, in coordination with EOHSA and department faculty, is very active.
+It presents a Fall Speed Mentoring Event and a Spring Technical Symposium each year.